mbridak/not1mm/README.md

 ### Python and pip

-This software is a Python package hosted on PyPi, and installable with the pip command.
+This software is a Python package hosted on PyPi, and installable with the pip or pipx command.
 If this is your first exposure to pip you can get all the details from [The PyPA](https://packaging.python.org/en/latest/tutorials/installing-packages/).
 In short, most linux distros come with Python pre installed.
-And pip usually comes with Python as a standard module.
 If pip is not installed by default, you can usually load it through your package manager.
 For example `sudo apt install python3-pip` or `sudo dnf install python3-pip`.

 ### Installing with pip

-But just try `pip install not1mm` in your terminal, you may have everything you need.
-Once it's installed just type `not1mm` in the same terminal.
-On the first run, the program will install a launchable icon, which you can then click on to run like a normal program.
-I'll start including more detailed install for popular distros.
+I've included what installation steps I took to install on fresh images of Ubuntu and Fedora below.
+YMMV.

-#### Ubuntu 22.04 LTS, From a fresh install
+#### Ubuntu 22.04 LTS

 ```bash
 sudo apt update